Skip to Content

 I mostly loved it because I could say “shit” and not get in too much trouble.

-Traditionally SOS is made with chipped beef, which is a dried, smoked, and salted meat product, although my family always made it with ground beef.
+Although SOS is traditionally made with chipped dried beef – a dried, smoked, and salted meat product – my family has always used ground beef.
+When you use chipped beef, you typically call it “creamed chipped beef.”

 SOS Creamed Beef Recipe ingredients picture.